fleek-network/fleek-network-docs/docs/node/testnet-onboarding.md

 ### The Node fails to run after successfully stake and run?
 Or the Core team network restart announcement?

-The Fleek Network core team might have to restart the network, for any development purposes or required updates during the Testnet Phase {1}.
+The Fleek Network core team might have to restart the network, for any development purposes or required updates during the Testnet Phase.
 If you've done this process before and is running into issues, you'll have to go into the Metamask advance settings (Metamask → Settings → Advanced) and click `Clear activity and nonce data` or `Clear Local data`.
 After doing this Metamask will clear the cache.

 ### Node details don't show staked amount?